What is Pumpkin Seed Extract?

 Prostate and Bladder Health

-Further research suggests that taking pumpkin seeds or their products as supplements can help treat symptoms of an overactive bladder and even reduce its prevalence (x).
-Pumpkin seed extract also helps the body produce nitric oxide, which relaxes muscles and arteries and is necessary for control of the voluntary muscles, which must be relaxed during urination.
+Further research suggests that taking seeds or their products as supplements can help treat symptoms of an overactive bladder and even reduce its prevalence (x).
+The extract also helps the body produce nitric oxide, which relaxes muscles and arteries and is necessary for control of the voluntary muscles, which must be relaxed during urination.
 Without enough nitric oxide, the bladder doesn’t empty because its muscles stay rigid.
 By boosting nitric oxide, the extract helps reduce urinary retention (x).

 Magnesium is one of the body’s most in-demand minerals (x).
 It’s necessary for hundreds of different life-sustaining chemical reactions in your body, which include: